Garret Linn

-Garret Linn (born 1967) is an American experimental and documentary filmmaker.
-His films revolve around ideas of memory, travel and the representation of forgetting.

-He is known for the feature length jazz concert film John Lurie and the Lounge Lizards Live in Berlin 1991 and the experimental feature film automobilux.
+Garret Linn (born January 14, 1967) an American experimental and documentary filmmaker.
+His work explores themes of memory, travel, and the representation of forgetting.
+He is best known for the feature-length documentary jazz concert film John Lurie and the Lounge Lizards Live in Berlin 1991 (1992) and the experimental feature film automobilux (2007).

-He also has worked with contemporary artists including; Martin Beck, Micheal Joo, Kyong Park founder of Storefront for Art and Architecture, Marjetica Potrč, Tavares Strachan, Jacques Jarrige and Gordon Kipping.
+He also has worked in collaboration and supporting contemporary artists including; Martin Beck, Micheal Joo, Kyong Park the founder of Storefront for Art and Architecture, Marjetica Potrč, Tavares Strachan, Jacques Jarrige and Gordon Kipping.